 CEME is an innovative urban regeneration project that supports the development of Companies, Organisations and Individuals in London and the Thames Gateway.
 We consider it of prime importance to support the environment with a commitment to sustainability, green technology and energy efficiency.

-It is the policy of CEME Conference Centre to:
+It is the policy of the Event Space at CEME to:

 - Pursue high standards of environmental control as an integral part of efficient business management.